 In addition to his work with Friction Quartet, Doug is an active free-lance musician.
 He has performed with Symphony Napa Valley, Fremont Symphony, SF Contemporary Music Players, Post Ballet, Mercury Soul, and Opera Parallel.

 Doug earned his Bachelors at Boston University where he studied with Mike Reynolds, his Masters at UT Austin where he studied with Bion Tsang, and his Professional Studies Diploma at San Francisco Conservatory of Music where he studied with Jennifer Culp.

-In his spare time, Doug is an avid yogi, road cyclist, backpacker, climber, traveler and weather geek.
-Since moving to San Francisco he has become severely addicted the amazing coffee.
-He’s enjoys the writing of Haruki Murakami, Hanya Yanagihara and Ta-nehisi Coates, and films by Richard Linklater, Wes Anderson, and PT Anderson.
+In his spare time, Doug is an avid yogi, road cyclist, backpacker, climber, traveler, and weather geek.
+Since moving to San Francisco he has become severely addicted to the amazing coffee.
+He’s enjoys the writing of Haruki Murakami, Hanya Yanagihara, and Ta-nehisi Coates, and films by Richard Linklater, Wes Anderson, and PT Anderson.

 BM, Boston University; MM UT Austin; Professional Studies Diploma, San Francisco Conservatory of Music